gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 That time includes `cargo build --release`, `go build`, and `docker build`.
 Most of the time is spent copying the giant executable (around 72 MiB!) into the Docker image since neither Rust nor Go are particularly good at producing small executables.

-So, we want from ~100s to ~1s, roughly a 100x improvement.
+So, we went from ~100s to ~1s, roughly a 100x improvement.
 Pretty pretty good if you ask me.

 **My recommendation:**: Never build in Docker if you can help it.
 Build locally and copy the one static executable into the Docker image.